• Link to X

 Photo: Flickr

-Once known as one of the great crossroads of the Silk Road, the mountainous Kyrgyzstan lies in Central Asia.
+Kyrgyzstan is a lower-middle-income country in Central Asia, surrounded by Kazakhstan, China, Tajikistan and Uzbekistan.
+It is known for its stunning natural beauty and nomadic traditions.
 After being controlled by a rotating series of tribes and clans, the country finally gained sovereignty in 1991 after the dissolution of the Soviet Union.
-Since its inception, the nation-state of Kyrgyzstan has made economic progress, but there have been serious obstacles during the transition.
+Since its inception, the nation-state of Kyrgyzstan has made economic progress.
+However, there have been serious obstacles during the transition.
 So, why is Kyrgyzstan poor?

-Kyrgyzstan’s economy heavily depends on farming which accounts for about one-third of the national Gross Domestic Product (GDP).
-Furthermore, 48 percent of the workforce is employed in agriculture and 55 percent of the farming output comes from household plots where many individuals participate in subsistence farming.
+Kyrgyzstan’s economy heavily depends on farming, which accounts for 20% of the country’s gross domestic product (GDP).
+Furthermore, 40% of the workforce is employed in agriculture and more than 50% of the farming output comes from household plots where many individuals participate in subsistence farming.
+However, due to the slow modernization of its agricultural sector, food insecurity persists in rural Kyrgyzstan.

 Photo: Flickr